liuzhengzhe/EXIM/README.md

 ```

-To train the manipulation model,
+To train the manipulation model:

 ```
 python seg.py